opencv/opencv/modules/gpu/doc/data_structures.rst

 gpu::ensureSizeIsEnough
 ---------------------------
-.. cpp:function:: void gpu::ensureSizeIsEnough(int rows, int cols, int type, GpuMat& m)
+.. ocv:function:: void gpu::ensureSizeIsEnough(int rows, int cols, int type, GpuMat& m)

-.. cpp:function:: void gpu::ensureSizeIsEnough(Size size, int type, GpuMat& m)
+.. ocv:function:: void gpu::ensureSizeIsEnough(Size size, int type, GpuMat& m)

     Ensures that the size of a matrix is big enough and the matrix has a proper type.
 The function does not reallocate memory if the matrix has proper attributes already.